-The Integration and Implementation Insights (I2Insights) blog is growing steadily.
-Statistics to the end of September 2017 are reported on this page for:
+The Integration and Implementation Insights (i2Insights) blog is progressing steadily.
+Statistics to the end of March 2020 are reported on this page for:

 Monthly tallies of visitors and views are shown in the figures below.
-The first figure shows the number of visitors, and views divided by home page views, new post views (published that month) and old post views (published in previous months).
+The first figure shows the number of visitors, along with views divided into home page views, new post views (published that month) and old post views (published in previous months).
 The second figure shows views adjusted by number of blog posts: home page views adjusted by number of new posts, new post views adjusted by number of new posts and old post views adjusted by number of old posts.

-The figure below shows the distribution of “direct” views that blog posts have received via their unique URL.
-Twelve blog posts have been viewed more than 1,000 times, with two viewed more than 2,000 times.
+The figure below shows the distribution of views that blog posts have received via their unique URL.
+Forty-three blog posts have been viewed more than 1,000 times, with an additional nine viewed more than 2,000 times, one more than 4,000 times and one viewed more than 38,000 times.
 These figures are underestimates, as many blog posts are viewed via the home page rather than their unique URL.
-To end September 2017, 14% of views were via the home page.
+To end March 2020, 16% of views were via the home page.

-Since the blog started there have been views from 190 countries (countries as defined by WordPress).
+Since the blog started there have been views from 210 countries (as defined by WordPress) or 179 of the 193 nations that are members of the United Nations.
 The darker the colour, the more views.

-These statistics are drawn from those provided by WordPress, and should be seen as indicative only, given the limitations inherent in gathering such data.
+These statistics are drawn from those provided by WordPress, and should be seen as indicative only, given the limitations inherent in such data collections.